About Us

 Built in 1979, the hospital no longer meets certain current standards, particularly fire safety regulations.
 Reconstruction is now essential to create an infrastructure equipped with modern medical equipment, capable of providing quality services.

 The PSPE Foundation's current capital is very limited.
 It is therefore not possible—without a significant influx of donations—to consider the investment necessary to maintain healthcare services for all residents, temporary guests, and periodic residents.
-This is why the PSPE Foundation is launching a fundraising campaign specifically for the construction of a new hospital.
+This is why the PSPE Foundation has launched a fundraising campaign aimed at supporting the construction or renovation of a healthcare facility.

 Benefits for the population